ajgon/ajgon.github.com/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 ## [May 04 update] Debian Jessie

 Few days ago, [Debian Jessie came out](https://www.debian.org/News/2015/20150426).
 I checked this guide against it, and everything should work out of the box.
+However, few slight alterations are necessary:

-All you need to do is change `wheezy` to `jessie` in debootstrap phase and in `/etc/apt/sources.list` file.
-Also, the new `/etc/network/interfaces.d` format was introduced, so instead putting all of your newtork conf in one file, you can split it to separate files and them put in this directory (i.e.
+* change `wheezy` to `jessie` in debootstrap phase and in `/etc/apt/sources.list` file
+* the new `/etc/network/interfaces.d` format was introduced, so instead putting all of your newtork conf in one file, you can split it to separate files and them put in this directory (i.e. `/etc/network/interfaces.d/lo`, `etc/network/interfaces.d/wifi` etc.).
-`/etc/network/interfaces.d/lo`, `etc/network/interfaces.d/wifi` etc.).
-You might also have problems with `root` login via SSH, if so, set `PermitRootLogin yes` in `/etc/ssh/sshd_config` (but don't forget, to set it back to `no` when you finish configuration!).
+* you might also have problems with `root` login via SSH, if so, set `PermitRootLogin yes` in `/etc/ssh/sshd_config` (but don't forget, to set it back to `no` when you finish configuration!).